bayreuth-politics/R/docs/THE.markdown

 Below you can find the take home exam for this class.
 You will have two weeks time to work on it and, therefore, will have to submit your response by __1 February 12pm__ (noon) per email.

-__Note that you must submit all materials you used (data, code, output) so that your work is fully reproducible.
-Nonetheless, you must create a single output file which includes your code, firgures and substantive responses.__ You are encouraged - but not required - to use RMarkdown to this end.
+__You should create a single output file which includes your code, figures and substantive responses.
+In any case, you must submit all materials you used (data, code, output) so that your work is fully reproducible.
+Nonetheless, __ You are encouraged - but not required - to use RMarkdown to this end.
 An example file and and instruction can be found in this page's menu.

-Lastly, make sure to explain your work and the decisions you make with respect to your data.
+Lastly, make sure to explain your work and the decisions you make when working with the data.

 Do reach out at any point if you have any questions.
 Best of luck!